-In addition, ACI shall not own or manage more than 1 Nissan or Infiniti dealership in a metropolitan market comprised of 2-3 dealerships of the same brand; more than 2 Nissan or Infiniti dealerships in a metropolitan market comprised of between 4-10 dealerships of the same brand; or more than 3 Nissan or Infiniti dealerships in a metropolitan market comprised of 11 or more dealerships of the same brand, except as approved by Nissan Canada.
+In addition, ACI shall not own or manage more than one Nissan or Infiniti dealership in a metropolitan market comprised of two to three dealerships of the same brand; more than two Nissan or Infiniti dealerships in a metropolitan market comprised of between four and ten dealerships of the same brand; or more than three Nissan or Infiniti dealerships in a metropolitan market comprised of eleven or more dealerships of the same brand, except as approved by Nissan Canada.

 Management believes that all other automobile manufacturers have similar requirements.
 Unless we renegotiate these agreements or receive the consent of the automobile manufacturers, we may be prevented from making further acquisitions upon reaching the limits provided for in these agreements.
-We near or in excess of the sales volume limits imposed by Chrysler Canada which may limit the acquisition of additional Chyrsler dealerships in certain provinces and metropolitan areas.
-The sales volume limits imposed by Chyrsler Canada are continuously under review and are subject to amendment.
+We are near or in excess of the sales volume limits imposed by Chrysler Canada which may limit the acquisition of additional Chrysler dealerships in certain provinces and metropolitan areas.
+The sales volume limits imposed by Chrysler Canada are continuously under review and are subject to amendment.
 During the previous fiscal year we were approved to acquire additional Chrysler dealerships despite being in excess of the stated limits of the Multi-Dealer Group Policy.